 Comparing Lightweight, Midweight, and Heavyweight Tees

 I’ve personally worn all three types and can confirm the difference between featherlight and heavyweight shirts is further than just grams.
+My lightweight t-shirts feel soft and are great for California summers.
+But I noticed they start to wear out sooner.

 Average T-Shirt Weights by Type

+So, how much does a long-sleeve shirt weigh?
+Usually 6–7 oz.
 When I compare a polyester shirt weight to a cotton shirt weight, polyester always wins on lightness.

-For my custom printed shirts, I’ve learned that the ink also adds a bit of weight depending on the design.
+For my custom-printed shirts, I’ve learned that the ink also adds a bit of weight depending on the design.
 That’s why knowing the average t- shirt weight is so helpful.

+From personal wear, yes, it makes a huge difference.
+My heavier shirts don’t cling and they keep their form.
 But when it’s July in Florida, I go for a lightweight t-shirt around 4 oz.
 That’s definitely which t-shirt weight is best for summer.

 I also noticed how fit changes with weight.
 My ringspun cotton t-shirts hug closer.
 Boxy shirts with looser fits weigh more.
+This experience taught me why shirt weight is important for both style and comfort.
+I once ordered fifty lightweight 4-oz tees for an outdoor summer event, thinking they’d be perfect.

 Fabric Weight vs Shirt Durability